-In addition to the National Curriculum, Educate Together schools also teach the 'Learn Together' ethical curriculum.
+In addition to all the subjects in the National Curriculum, Educate Together schools also teach the 'Learn Together' ethical curriculum.

-In an Educate Together school a daily period of time is set aside for the ethical education curriculum.
+In an Educate Together school the ethical education curriculum is woven throughout the National Curriculum and also taught discretely.
 This program is called the “Learn Together” curriculum and it defines the core values of all teaching and learning in the school.

 The programme is divided into four strands: Moral and Spiritual Development, Justice and Equality, Ethics and the Environment and Belief Systems which specifically addresses the Educate Together ethos.

 The aim is to help children develop a critical knowledge, understanding and awareness of right and wrong.
 Teachers aim to develop a strong awareness of social, ethical and moral standards through reflecting on the meaning and purpose of life.
 The strand should encourage and develop the individual on their journey to inner discovery and empower the child to make informed moral choices.